Matematik411/AdventOfCode2022/README.md

 # AdventOfCode2022
 Repository for the Advent of Code 2022

+Author: Nejc Zajc
-Author: Nejc Zajc, December 2022
+Date: December 2022